-Layer Method Comments Topology Note Layer 4 DR (Direct Routing) Problem to be solved on each Real Server - for more details please refer to DR Mode Considerations One-Arm () 1 Layer 4 NAT (Network Address Translation) Fast Layer 4 load balancing • The appliance must be the default gateway for the Real Servers One or Two-Arm 1 Layer 4 TUN Similar to DR but works across IP encapsulated tunnels One-Arm 2 Layer 4 SNAT (Source Network Address Translation) Fast layer 4 SNAT supporting both TCP & UDP • Very simple to implement • Requires no Real Server configuration changes One or Two-Arm 3 Layer 7 SSL Termination (STunnel & Pound) Usually required in order to process cookie persistence in HTTPS streams on the load balancer • SSL Termination is processor intensive One or Two-Arm 4

-Layer Method Comments Topology Note Layer 7 SNAT (Source Network Address Translation using HAProxy) Layer 7 allows greater flexibility including full SNAT and remote server load balancing, cookie insertion and URL switching • Very simple to implement • Requires no Real Server configuration changes • Not as fast as Layer 4 methods One or Two-Arm 4
+Layer Method Comments Topology Note Layer 4 DR (Direct Routing) Ultra-fast local server based load balancing Requires the ARP Problem to be solved on each Real Server - for more details please refer to DR Mode Considerations One-Arm () 1 Layer 4 NAT Fast Layer 4 load balancing C (Network Address Translation) • The appliance must be the default gateway for the Real Servers C One or Two-Arm 1 Layer 4 TUN Similar to DR but works across IP encapsulated tunnels One-Arm 2 Layer 4 SNAT (Source Network Address Translation) Fast layer 4 SNAT supporting both TCP & UDP Very simple to implement Requires no Real Server configuration changes One or Two-Arm 3 Layer 7 SSL Termination Us (STunnel & Pound) pe Usually required in order to process cookie persistence in HTTPS streams on the load balancer • SSL Termination is processor intensive One or Two-Arm 4 Layer 7 SNAT (Source Network Address Translation using HAProxy) Layer 7 allows greater flexibility including full SNAT and remote server load balancing, cookie insertion and URL switching Very simple to implement Requires no Real Server configuration changes Not as fast as Layer 4 methods One or Two-Arm 4

-(\) DR mode can also be used in a multi-homed configuration where real servers are located in different subnets.
+() DR mode can also be used in a multi-homed configuration where real servers are located in different subnets.
 In this case, the load balancer must have an interface in the same subnet to enable layer 2 connectivity which is required for DR mode to operate.